 Ease of Cleaning

-The studies have shown several types of bacteria can actually hide inside of the sliced plastic and can even survive dishwasher cycles.
-This means plastic models are great when they are new and can be sanitized in a dishwasher; however, once they are worn, they should be replaced.
+Studies have shown that several types of bacteria can actually hide inside the sliced plastic and even survive dishwasher cycles.
+This means that while brand-new plastic models are bacteria-resistant, as soon as they have a significant number of grooves, they become an ideal habitat for bacteria to grow and thrive.
 We found the most sanitary and easiest to clean plastic models to be the flexible IMEKO TPU, which resisted deep cuts.
-If you are going to buy a hard plastic board, we'd recommend the HOMWE or OXO models, as they were some of the hardest plastic we tested.
+If you plan to buy a hard plastic board, we'd recommend the HOMWE or OXO models, as they were some of the hardest plastic we tested.
 They also resisted getting deep grooves and were safely cleaned by hand or in a dishwasher.

 Hardwood and Bamboo

-Composite cutting boards are made of a blend of hard materials, which allow them to be a sanitary option.
-This is because their hard material makes it difficult to put deep cuts or gouges in it; unlike wood, they can also be washed in the dishwasher.
+Composite cutting boards are made of a blend of hard materials, which allows them to be a sanitary option.
+This is because their hard material makes it difficult to put deep cuts or gouges; unlike wood, they can also be washed in the dishwasher.
 These characteristics make composite products some of the easiest to keep clean.
 The Epicurean was by far our review team's favorite composite model.

-Bamboo and wood are generally similar but are a bit tougher on knives than end-grain hardwoods.
+Bamboo and wood are generally similar but tougher on knives than end-grain hardwoods.
 We found the Imeko TPU and the HOMWE to be the most knife-friendly.
-The textured surface of HOMWE not only helps prevent food from slipping around on the surface but also reduces wear on the blade.
-The Imeko TPU struck the best balance for plastic boards, as the blade could penetrate its surface ever so slightly, reducing wear on the blade without making slices too deep (i.e. which results in harboring bacteria).
+The textured surface of HOMWE helps prevent food from slipping around on the surface and reduces wear on the blade.
+The Imeko TPU struck the best balance for plastic boards, as the blade could penetrate its surface ever so slightly, reducing wear on the blade without making slices too deep (which results in harboring bacteria).

 Staying in Place

-The last thing you want is to have your cutting board move while you are trying to chop a thick butternut squash, are in the middle of quickly dicing garlic, or are cutting larger pieces of meat.
+The last thing you want is to have your cutting board move while you're chopping thick butternut squash, quickly dicing garlic, or cutting larger pieces of meat.
 Typically, manufacturers help boards stay in place with one of three design aspects.
 Often there are rubberized feet or pads to help grip your counter.
 Some might depend on the weight of the board itself, while others make the entire board out of a tacky, grippy material.

 In general, we found that plastic boards are the least durable and should be replaced every so often.
 However, the difference between longevity and durability (among plastic options) is where we found the most significant differences.
 The OXO and the HOMWE are easily the toughest plastic cutting boards in our fleet.
-No other plastic contender could match them in regards to their resistance to excessive cuts, or to warping, even after repeated washings.
+No other plastic contender could match them regarding their resistance to excessive cuts or warping, even after repeated washings.

-Lastly, for those hunting for a flexible plastic option, no other plastic model came close to the Imeko TPU.
-While it's more expensive than other flexible cutting surfaces, it blows anything else we have ever tried out of the water.
+Lastly, no other plastic board came close to the Imeko TPU.
+While it's pricier than other flexible cutting surfaces, it blows the competition out of the water.
 It stays flexible, resisting deep slices, and did not warp during our testing period.